Main research paths

 It encompasses both the study of syntactic patterns with their functional constituents and the characteristics of the verbs as predicates of clauses.
 This line stems from the exploitation of the resources generated firstly by the group, such as the Spanish syntactic database (BDS), which records the features of about 160.000 clauses from a corpus of American and European Spanish.

-Development of corpora and linguistic resources
+Development of corpora, dictionaries, and other linguistic resources

 Elaboration of spoken and written textual corpora for linguistic studies, as well as electronic linguistic resources for the development and exploitation of the corpora and for other types of applications.
 Following the construction of The Syntactic Database for modern Spanish / Base de datos sintácticos del español (BDS) from the ARTHUS corpus, the latest corpora compiled by the group are the Corpus of learners of Spanish / Corpus de aprendices de español (CAES), the Syntactically parsed corpus / Corpus sintácticamente analizado (CSA) and the Corpus for the study of spoken Spanish / Corpus para el estudio del español oral (ESLORA).
 The development of statistical tagging and applications for on-line consultation have been included.
 This line of research also encompasses the participation of the group in the development of the Corpus del Español del Siglo XXI (CORPES XXI) and the Corpus de referencia do galego actual (CORGA).